hydroper-jet/lang/spec/1.0/source/src/metadata/plain-metadata.md

 ## File

-A `File` value may be in one of the forms:
+The `File` value of a file entry may be in one of the forms:

 * `File("path/to/file")`
 * `File(import.meta.outputDirectory, "path/to/file")` — Resolves file from the output directory of the JetPM build process.